aleshaleksey/fansys23/weapons-armour.md

 ___
 ### Firearms

-Weapons with a closed or open barrel that use the energy in explosive substances (or magic) to accelerate a projectile towards a target fall into this category.
+Weapons with a closed or open barrel weapons that use the energy in explosive substances (or magic) to accelerate a projectile towards a target fall into this category.
 With the exception of some early and ancient firearms.
 This kind of weapon is easy to wield and long to reload.
 It is favoured by armies due to the ease of training manpower in their use, but are not ideal for explorers and adventurers who must carry several of them in order to keep anything resembling an adequate rate of fire.
 Firearms have several exceptional properties:
 - All firearms have the "loud", "bleeding" and "delicate" properties.
 - All firearms ignore "armour" component of HiT within the first range increment.
 - **NB:** these weapons are not appropriate for all fantasy settings.